sat-yam-ln2/chat-with-any-website/README.md

 ---

-Made with ❤️ using Django, Ollama, and ChromaDB
+Made using Django, Ollama, LangChain, and ChromaDB